 I love easy, that is where this Bisquick apple cobbler comes into play.
 When company shows up unexpectedly or you just want a quick easy dessert at night but don’t have a lot of energy, this is a win.
 With fresh green apples, milk, butter and some ready made pancake mix it is easier than ever. (affiliate links present, originally published 6/22)

 Bisquick Apple Cobbler

 I am sure that you too were brought up with this big yellow box.
 Your mom brought it out on the weekends to make pancakes or fluffy Bisquick biscuits but that was about it.
 Times have changed!
 You can make so many more goodies with this as a base so you can skip the baking powder, salt and all the other things and just GO.

 Since it is about summertime I am always thinking of fresh apple recipes and what I can add to that list this year.
-This sounded like a good add on so my girls and I got to some baking the other weekend together, that is so much fun.
+We first used canned fruit with this cake mix peach cobbler, it was amazing.
+Fresh though sounded like a good add with baking mix so my girls and I got to some creating the other weekend together, that is so much fun.